T1M00R/T1M00R/README.md

 - 👋 Hi, I’m @T1M00R
 - 👀 I’m interested in game development in Unity.
 As well as programming in Java and C#.
-I enjoy Blender 3D modelling a lot also.
+I enjoy Blender 3D modelling also.
-- 🌱 I’m currently learning C# for Untity, Xamarin.Forms, and Java.
+- 🌱 I’m currently learning C# for Unity Game Development.
 - 📫 How to reach me: qwertypoiuasdf@outlook.com

 <!---